-House of Cards season 5 is almost here, and as May 30 draws near, we've rounded up all the House of Cards season 5 news and rumours, with the latest on a release date and all the newest trailers.
+House of Cards season 5 arrives on May 30, and there's a lot to look forward to this time around.
+We've rounded up all the House of Cards season 5 news and rumours, with the latest on a release date and all the newest trailers.

-We haven't got long until House of Cards returns on May 30, and Frank's got a lot on his plate this time around.
-Will he be able to hang on to the Presidency?
-Has Doug gone for good?
-Is Claire plotting to do away with her husband?
+Frank is back for House of Cards season 5 this may, and the President will have a lot on his plate for this latest instalment.
+Aside from trying to hold on to the Presidency, he'll have to worry about whether his faithful aide Doug is gone for good.
+And could it be that Claire is plotting to do away with her husband this time around?
 It's all a mystery at this point, but we've rounded up all the currently available information right here so you can keep track of the latest developments.

 Spoiler alert: If you're yet to catch up on Frank Underwood's exploits through the first four seasons of House of Cards, you might want to come back once you've watched those episodes.